Khushi735/PYTHON-/README.md

 **6)SieveOfEratosthenes.py
 Description: A one-liner implementation of the Sieve of Eratosthenes algorithm to generate all prime numbers up to a given limit.**

+**7)sttc.py(Speech-to-text convertion)
+Description: A Python project that converts speech to text and then transforms the text into sound.**

+**8)sttc_hindi.py(Hindi_Speech-to-text convertion)
+Description: A Python project that converts HIndi language speech to text and then transforms the text.**